Business Term Loans, 2026 Guide

 Lendio Marketplace $1K–$5M 560 Varies Up to 25 years 1–3 days

-When a lender quotes a factor rate instead of an APR, that's a signal to slow down and run the numbers.
-True term loans are always quoted in APR, and any lender who won't give you an APR equivalent is making it harder for you to comparison-shop on purpose.
+When a lender quotes a factor rate instead of APR, slow down and run the numbers.
+True term loans are always quoted in APR.

 Online Loan APR vs. Factor Rate Cost Comparison

-Bank statement analysis is the core of online underwriting — specifically your daily average balance over the last three to six months.
-Lenders look for a balance that stays positive, avoids frequent overdrafts, and doesn't drop to near-zero at the end of each month.
+Bank statement analysis is the core of online underwriting.
+Lenders specifically review your daily average balance over three to six months.

 Online Lender vs. Bank: Speed vs. Cost Trade-Off Online Lender vs. Bank: Speed vs. Cost Trade-Off Community Bank Term Loan Online Term Loan Lender Rate: 7–12% APR Max term: 10 years Funding time: 3–8 weeks Max amount: $5M+ Credit req: 680+ Revenue req: $250K+/yr Rate: 12–45% APR Max term: 5 years Funding time: 1–3 days Max amount: $500K Credit req: 580+ Revenue req: $10K+/mo